public class DefaultExpressionEngine extends Object implements ExpressionEngine

 With this notation it is possible to add new branches everywhere.
 We

-could for instance create a new table
+could for instance create a new table element by

 specifying